 The Palace has a vast, sprawling fort (55 acres) with four entrances built in the Indo-Saracenic style.
 The Jayamarthanda gate is the main gate located on the east.
 To the north of the ground floor are the Ayudhashala (armoury) and the Trophy room, to the east are the Gombe Thotti (doll's pavillion) and Kalyana Mantap (marriage pavillion).
 On the first floor are the Diwan-e-Aam (public durbar hall) and Diwan-e-Khas (private durbar hall).
 The Palace is surrounded by eight ancient, elegant and beautiful temples -

-The world famous Mysore Palace in the city of Mysore has been attracting tourists from all over the world through its sheer majesty and artistic beauty.
-The main Ambavilas palace is surrounded by beautiful gardens and eight ancient, elegant and beautiful temples.
-Each temple with a unique aesthetic and artistic beauty was built by the Maharajas of Mysore during their rule of Mysore kingdom.
-These ancient temples are famous for their architecture, built strictly according to the tenets of Hindu Temple architecture by well known architects of the era.
-The art and architecture adopted in each element of design motifs chosen are all witness to the patronage of Wodeyars.
-These temples give us the insight of the architecture prevalent during the tenure of each king and about the interest bestowed by the Wodeyar dynasty towards the construction of these temples.
+Each temple with an unique aesthetic and artistic beauty was built according to the tenets of Hindu Temple architecture by well known architects of the era.
+These temples gives an insight to the architecture prevalent during the tenure of each king and reflects the interest bestowed by the Wodeyar dynasty towards the construction of these temples.